 - The Daily Show had a skit about the rich complaining about the economy, one saying that his butler's butler had to fire his butler's butler to save money.

-- Confederated Global Investments, a firm that is used by Wilson Fisk as a front for his criminal dealings.
-When trying to trace a check from James Wesley, Karen is only able to determine from business records that it's "a subsidiary of a holding company of a loanout to a holding subsidiary and on and on and on."
+- In season 1, Confederated Global Investments is Fisk's official main source of revenue in FCC filings.
+When trying to trace a check supplied by James Wesley on behalf of Confed Global, Karen is only able to determine from business records that it's "a subsidiary of a holding company of a loanout to a holding subsidiary and on and on and on."

 - Wilson Fisk runs the rest of his empire this way, at least until he becomes a public figure, with the majority of his men answering to James Wesley, who in turns answers to Fisk.
 This makes Matt's efforts to take down Fisk that much more complicated, because it's a matter of finding someone who is willing to testify to Fisk giving them a direct order.
 That comes in the form of Detective Hoffman, who is able to implicate Fisk in ordering him to kill his partner Detective Blake because the order came straight from Fisk, rather than from Wesley.

-- One case of this is made by The Defenders (2017): Nobu Yoshioka is seen as the main leader of the Hand that Matt is taking on during Daredevil season 2, and leads a considerable number of men.
-However, The Defenders establishes that Nobu is just a subordinate to Murakami, one of the Fingers, and runs Murakami's New York operations in his steed.
+- A retroactive case.
+In Daredevil, Nobu Yoshioka is seen as the main leader of the Hand that Matt is taking on during Daredevil seasons 1 and 2, and leads a considerable number of men.
+However, The Defenders establishes that Nobu was just a subordinate to Murakami, one of the Fingers, and ran Murakami's New York operations in his steed.